 From the proceeds, your solicitor will deduct the legal fees, pay off the mortgage (where applicable) and pay the estate agent if you have one.
 Any money left over will be forwarded to you.
 Please note that if the property you sell is not your main residence, you may be liable to pay Capital Gains Tax to the Revenue.
 Please refer to the Inland Revenue link below or seek advice from a financial adviser for further details in this respect.

 If you are buying a property simultaneously, your solicitor will send sufficient monies to the solicitor acting for your seller to complete that matter.

 If you have not already done so, you must deliver all of the property keys to the agent (if you have one) by no later than 1pm as the buyer will now be entitled to collect the keys to their new home.

 Your solicitor will send the Transfer Deed and any title deeds to the property to the buyer’s solicitor.

-If you are considering selling your property and would like advice on the procedure and costs involved, Wolferstans would be happy to help you.
-Please contact our Plymouth office on 01752 663295 or our Plymstock office on 01752 401515 and ask for the Residential Conveyancing department.
+If you are considering selling a property and would like advice on the procedure and costs involved, Wolferstans would be happy to help you.
+Please contact

 It is a method of home ownership where the buyer purchases a share of the property and pays rent on the share not purchased.